The Man Who Was Sherlock Holmes: Plot

-The detectives trace the gang’s hideout to a Brussels pawnshop, thanks to the threatening letter.
+The detectives trace the gang's hideout to a Brussels pawnshop, thanks to the threatening letter.
 But upon returning to Brussels, they discover they are now wanted by the police.
 “Holmes” uses one of the wanted posters to infiltrate the gang, pretending he wants to join them.
 Unfortunately, Monsieur Lapin turns out to be the gang leader.
 Flynn and McPherson are captured.
 Lapin suspiciously fiddles with his pocket watch, which “Holmes” notices.
 He stages a fight and steals the watch.
 The duo is locked in a coal cellar, where they barricade themselves.
 Lapin discovers the theft and orders the cellar door to be rammed open.
 Just in time, Mary Berry alerts the police, who arrive and arrest the entire gang.

-Flynn and McPherson are put on trial for impersonation and fraud, accused of deceiving the police and the World’s Fair director.
+Flynn and McPherson are put on trial for impersonation and fraud, accused of deceiving the police and the World's Fair director.
 They defend themselves by claiming they never explicitly said they were Holmes and Watson.
-Moreover, they helped justice prevail: they exposed the counterfeiting ring, solved three international bank robberies, returned the stolen money, handed over the decoded plans, and recovered the stolen stamps—which are found hidden in a secret compartment of Lapin’s pocket watch.
+Moreover, they helped justice prevail: they exposed the counterfeiting ring, solved three international bank robberies, returned the stolen money, handed over the decoded plans, and recovered the stolen stamps—which are found hidden in a secret compartment of Lapin's pocket watch.
 A stamp expert confirms they are genuine.

 Only the charge of identity theft remains.
 At that moment, Arthur Conan Doyle reveals himself in the courtroom.
 Amused by the entire affair, he declares that Holmes and Watson are fictional characters and retroactively grants Flynn and McPherson permission to use their names—on the condition that he may write a book about them titled The Man Who Was Sherlock Holmes.

 The trial is dismissed to thunderous applause.
 Flynn kisses Mary, and McPherson kisses Jane.

-Reception
+Critical reception

 Lexikon des Internationalen Films calls it a swinging, lively comedy.
 Albers and Rühmann were two longtime major stars of German cinema and are still known for the main song in this movie, Jawoll, meine Herr'n.

+Variety reviewed the film for its American release and wrote that, while an American production would have had more "finish", the film had the potential to be a "smash" at the box office.
+It commented that the film offered its star, Hans Alberts, an opportunity to re-establish his career, as his recent "Don Juan roles" had left his career "nearly finished."
+It also stated, "Heinz Ruhmann as Dr. Watson, although sharing the honors with Albers, is never overshadowed by the other's strong personality ... as the retiring, modest Watson, he draws the character down to the most minute stroke."